LHR - SYD

 • Not only does London Heathrow (LHR) serve the city of London, but there is also a range of nearby cities that are only a short drive from the terminal.
 For instance, you can drive from Reading to Heathrow in about 40min, from Oxford in about 1h 10min and from Swindon in approximately 1h 15min.

-Top 5 airlines serving from Heathrow to Sydney
+Reviews of the top 5 airlines flying from Heathrow to Sydney

 See real verified KAYAK customer reviews for airlines flying from London to Sydney.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.